UltraMessaging/um_perf/README.md

 ## MEASUREMENT OUTLIERS

-The SMX transport code is written to provide a very constant execution time.
+The SmartSource transport code is written to provide a very constant execution time.
 Dynamic memory (malloc/free) is not used during message transfer.
-User data is not copied between buffers.
-There is no significant source for measurement outliers (jitter) in the SMX code itself.
+There is very little source for measurement outliers (jitter) in the SmartSource code itself.

 However, the measurements made at Informatica show significant outliers.
 Two environmental factors cause these outliers: